Rosie O’Donnell Offers To Play Steve Bannon On ‘SNL,’ Social Media Goes Insane

 — Captain Janeway (@CaptJaneway2017) February 7, 2017

-And many, many social media aficionados are begging both Rosie and SNL to make the Bannon magic happen.
-Soon.
+And many, many social media aficionados are begging both Rosie and SNL to make the Bannon magic happen — soon.

 Hey, @nbcsnl, pretty please ask @Rosie O'Donnell to play Steve Bannon?
 Please.
 Make this happen for all of us.
 RT if you want to see this!